-When looking for a small business accountant in Las Vegas, you want a CPA firm that offers a full range of business financial management and accounting services, all at affordable fees.
+When looking for a small business accountant in Las Vegas, you want a firm that offers a full range of business financial management and accounting services, all at affordable fees.
 We’re flexible.
 We’re friendly.
 And perhaps most of all, we listen.
-Don’t consider us your human calculator; we’re experienced advisors willing to provide you the support you need as a business owner in Las Vegas.
+Don’t consider us your human calculator; we’re experienced advisors willing to provide you the support you need as a small business owner in Las Vegas.

 Accounting is the language of business.
 For anyone in a managerial or ownership role, it’s important that basic small business accounting principles are understood.
 The people making important business decisions must understand how to evaluate and discuss business financial information with an accountant in order to guide the company into the future.

-Accounting Tips From The CPA
+Accounting Tips From The Firm

 Accounting is the word used to describe the methodical process for recording values for expenses, revenues, assets, accounts receivable and accounts payable.
 Documenting financial activity and categorizing it to generate financial statements is the main purpose of business accountants.

 Income statements, cash flow statements and balance sheets are the three main financial statements used to determine a business’s health at any point in time.

 Lenders, government officials and business executives use these statements routinely to evaluate business health and determine taxes owed.

 Before an executive can analyze important numbers, he must first understand the definitions of the terms used.

 Fortunately, a person can quickly learn the definitions necessary to have an intelligent conversation about financial matters.